iz-02/Transportation-Accidents-Project/README.md

 # Transportation Accidents Dashboard

 ## Overview
-This project analyzes **500K+ U.S. vehicle accident records** to show trends in frequency and severity across states, seasons, and times of day.
+This project analyzes **500K+ U.S. vehicle accident records** to show different trends.
 I cleaned and analyzed the kaggle dataset in **Python**, then built an **interactive Tableau dashboard** to show some KPIs.

 ## General Steps